robertfmurdock/TeamCoaching/DisciplineFusionAssessment.md

 Here are some tests that one can run in order to determine whether a multidisciplinary team is operating is a "fused" manner.

 But first!
-Lets get some terms down.
+Let's get some terms down.

 Terms
 ---